 Epilepsy is a brain disorder in which a person has repeated seizures over time.
 Seizures are episodes of uncontrolled and abnormal firing of brain c...

 See the article on seizures for tips on how to care for a person who is having a seizure.

-Persons with epilepsy or other seizure disorder should carry a Medic-Alert bracelet or pendant describing their condition.
+People with epilepsy or other seizure disorders should wear a medical ID bracelet or necklace describing their condition.
 They should avoid situations that have triggered a seizure in the past.